TheTedder/REFix/README.md

 # REFix
-An REFramework plugin that fixes the mouse input in RE2R.
+An REFramework plugin for RE2R that provides fixes and gameplay improvements.
 This plugin is intended to be used by those playing with a mouse and keyboard.
 Controller players may not find it suitable.

 ## Compatible Games/Versions
 This mod was created for the DX11 non-raytraced version of the Resident Evil 2 Remake.
 It may work on other versions of the game or even other games in the same engine but this has not been tested.
 Better compatibility is planned in future releases.

 ## Features